 A subgraph of a graph G is a graph whose vertex set is a subset of that of G, and whose adjacency relation is a subset of that of G restricted to this subset.
 In the other direction, a supergraph of a graph G is a graph of which G is a subgraph.
-We say a graph G contains another graph G is a subgraph of G is G is isomorphic to G.
+We say a graph G contains another graph G is a subgraph of G is G is a subgraph of G is G is a subgraph.